 5. Registration may serve as a deterrent to potential infringers.
-Registration can also give more bite to cease and desist letters because of the presumption that the copyright is valid and the threat that an infringer will be liable for statutory damages and attorneys’ fees.
-Registration can also deter foreign infringers, both by providing copyright protection in other countries through U.S. treaties and agreements, and allowing the owner to establish a record with the U.S. Customs Office for protection against the importation of infringing copies.
+Registration can add a bite to cease and desist letters because of the presumption that the copyright is valid and the threat of liability for statutory damages and attorneys’ fees.
+Registration can also deter foreign infringers, both by providing copyright protection in other countries through U.S. treaties and agreements and allowing the owner to establish a record of the work with the U.S. Customs Office for protection against the importation of infringing copies.

-About the Tyz Law Group.
+About Tyz Law Group.
 The Tyz Law Group is a business and IP litigation and counseling firm, focused on high quality representation and personalized client service, on a fixed-fee basis, by experienced technology lawyers with proven big law firm experience.
 The result is unparalleled efficiency, budget predictability, fee transparency, and a savvy and nimble team focused on delivering results, not billable hours.
 If you have questions about copyright registration or litigation, ensuring that you own the copyright in your works, or other issues, please contact us at (415) 849-3578 or firstname.lastname@example.org.

 This Document Is Not Legal Advice: The information contained in this document is provided for informational purposes only and constitutes attorney advertising.
 It should not be considered legal advice or a substitute for legal advice, and does not create an attorney client relationship between you and Tyz Law Group PC.
 Because this information is general, it may not apply to your individual or factual circumstances.
 You should not take (or refrain from taking) any action based on the information in this document without first obtaining legal counsel.
 If you have any questions about attorney advertising rules, please contact us at email@example.com